Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Probabilistic Circuits for MTP

 \textbf{\mtpbtree.} One drawback of the \ref{eq:r-hmm} parameterisation is the asymmetry of its computational graph, which i) provides fewer latent variables for the early tokens, and ii) increases latency when predicting the last tokens due to its autoregressive token dependencies.
 To solve this, we build a PC whose structure resembles that of a binary tree (BTree), effectively encoding a \textit{hierarchy of latent variables} or a tree tensor factorisation \citep{grasedyck2010hierarchical,cheng2019tree,loconte2025what}.
-This is done recursively: at each step $h$ of the hierarchy, given a sequence of $n$ tokens to split, and a parent latent variable $Z_{l}$, we split it into two sub-sequences $(x_{t+1},\ldots, x_{t+\lfloor n/2\rfloor-1})$ and $(x_{t+\lfloor n/2\rfloor},\ldots,x_{t+n})$, then factorise \cref{eq:n-gram-prob} as a mixture:
+This is done recursively: at each step $h$ of the hierarchy, given $n$ tokens, and a parent latent variable $Z_{l}$, we split the tokens into two sub-sequences $(x_{t+1},\ldots, x_{t+\lfloor n/2\rfloor-1})$ and $(x_{t+\lfloor n/2\rfloor},\ldots,x_{t+n})$, then factorise \cref{eq:n-gram-prob} as the mixture:

 which corresponds to creating a sum unit whose weights are $q(z_{h}\mid z_{l}, \vx_{\leq t})$ followed by products.
 We repeat the process while caching intermediate units until we reach the base case for $n=1$, for which we create a layer of input units for the corresponding token. \cref{fig:tensor-factorizations-circuits} illustrates the \ref{eq:btree} circuit built in this way.
-Our experiments (\cref{sec:experiments}) show that the \ref{eq:btree} parameterisation obtains the optimal throughput by lowering the latency of \ref{eq:r-hmm}, as it samples more latent variables and tokens in parallel, while achieving similar acceptance rates.
+Our experiments (\cref{sec:experiments}) show that the \ref{eq:btree} parameterisation obtains the optimal throughput by lowering the latency of the \ref{eq:r-hmm}, as it samples more latent variables and tokens in parallel, while achieving similar acceptance rates.
+In addition, our experiments show that the \ref{eq:btree} parameterisation improves throughput on larger MTP window sizes as the balanced tree structure enables parallel sampling of tokens and latent variables.